basp/pixie/README.md

 * The API is more low-level since we are dealing with **System.Numerics** types.
 * We have less control and can provide less utility since we do not own the types in that package.
+* Loss of precision due to `float` all over the place.

+## Upsides
+* We do not have to maintain a CPU based GLM API.
+That's a lot of code we do not have to worry about.
+Also more code also means more potential for errors so depending on well supported library seems like a sane choice.
+* This also means we do not have to document it.
+* It is fast.
+Expecting a 10x performance increase (compared to Pixie1 which runs only on the CPU).
+* Focus on writing a cool ray-tracer.

 ## Overview
 Below is an overview of the system.
 It shows the aggregate relations between